by Sherridan; Peaks Pet Nanny servicing Jefferson Township and Randolph, NJ

 This is no more than trying to determine how good or bad our pet’s life is at this moment.
 Trying to assess this can be difficult, but there are some ways you can try and evaluate it.
 Let’s take a look at a few of my favorites in the next section.

-Is Life a Joy or a Drag?
+Is Life a Joy or Hard?

 Our pets may not be able to talk to us and tell us how they are doing, but if we pay close attention, there are many clues that can help us answer that question.